gtech-mulearn/Top-100-Coders/profile/sanjeevsnair@mulearn.md

   #### Thoughts on Kerala's Tech Ecosystem:

 - Year by year, the coding culture is improving, attracting more interested individuals to join the tech ecosystem.
 I believe it's essential to introduce more people to technologies such as GitHub and the software development lifecycle, enabling them to understand how the ecosystem functions.

+# Top 100 Finalist -  Proof of Work

+### About Me
+> i'am sanjeev s nair, a selfmotivated and self taught developer..I'm currently pursuing my bachelor's in technology on Electronics and Communication Engineering from the  College of Engineering Chengannur, Alappuzha.

+#### My Contribution:
+- i'am sanjeev,a backend developer in Team IQA.
+In our project image quality assessment, which aims to unburden the works of photographers  , my primary role was to connect openai,streambit  to project.

+#### Key Contributions:
+- connect openai to project

+#### Challenges Overcome
+- we faced difficulties in using openai installation to project

+#### Future Enhancements:
+- we like to improve our project by adding more features like including video selecting in our project
+#### Final Thoughts:
+- our project aims to support photographers

 ---